pluralsh/kubernetes-agent/doc/kubernetes_user_access.md

 A cookie `_gitlab_kas` similar to the `_gitlab_session` cookie, but specific to KAS and available on the KAS subdomain.

-- The agent, in this case, is selected using a header `Gitlab-Agent-Id` containing the numeric agent ID.
+- The agent, in this case, is selected using a header `Gitlab-Agent-Id` or query parameter `gitlab-agent-id` containing the numeric agent ID.
 - A form of [CSRF-protection](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
-For example, a header `X-CSRF-Token` that KAS forwards along with the `_gitlab_kas` to the GitLab backend.
+For example, a `X-Csrf-Token` header or `gitlab-csrf-token` query parameter that KAS forwards along with the `_gitlab_kas` to the GitLab backend.

 **Example request:**